 This means that the tax system is particularly suitable for companies that are planning rapid international growth – you can spend the funds you would otherwise pay as taxes to the government, on innovating.

-HHLA, for example, has stated in a recent issue of the Life in Estonia magazine that the main reason to invest here was the ease of doing business in Estonia – there is little bureaucracy and the taxation system is simple and advantageous.
+HHLA, for example, has stated in the Life in Estonia magazine that the main reason to invest here was the ease of doing business in Estonia – there is little bureaucracy and the taxation system is simple and advantageous.

 ‘One of HHLA’s targets is to grow internationally.
 Estonia is one of the fastest-growing economies in Europe and a pioneer when it comes to digitalisation.
 We are therefore pleased to integrate Transiidikeskuse AS, already a profitable and high-performing company, into the HHLA family,’ CEO of HHLA, Angela Titzrath said.